 Media coverage of a report from IDC Research says sales of Wi-Fi only tablets have passed sales of 3G models in Australia and New Zealand.

 IDC’s analyst explained the shift away from mobile networks to Wi-Fi in terms of product offerings.
-This misses the point: for most people 3G tablets don’t make sense.
+This misses the point: for most people 3G doesn’t make sense on a tablet.

 3G option is costly

 Adding 3G, and now with the new iPad, 4G to an Apple tablet adds NZ$200 to the price.
-For the 16GB iPad, that’s a hefty 27% premium.
+For the 16GB iPad, that’s a hefty 27 percent premium.
 For that kind of money, you need to know you’ll use that tablet while on the move.

 To use mobile data you also need a Micro-Sim card and a mobile data account with a carrier.
 Make that an extra Sim card and account unless you don’t have a mobile phone.